Week 15: Next Steps…

 Matt Welsh (PhD from UC Berkeley) was once software engineer at Apple, engineering director at Google, and a Professor of Computer Science at Harvard University (taught Mark Zuckerberg).

-These are the core skills for internships and junior web development roles in the next few years.
-Each one is learnable, approachable, and builds on the basics of HTML, CSS, and JavaScript you already know.
+These are the core skills for internships and junior roles today.
+Each one builds on HTML, CSS, and JavaScript—but now includes working effectively with AI-driven workflows.

 Essential Skills